Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation

 \subsection{Datasets and Client Partitioning}

-We utilize two NMT datasets: MTNT~\cite{michel-neubig-2018-mtnt} and UN Corpus~\cite{ziemski-etal-2016-united}.
-The MTNT dataset comprises English to French (En $\to$ Fr) and English to Japanese (En $\to$ Ja) translations, while the UNMT dataset includes three official UN language directions: English to French (En $\to$ Fr), Arabic to Spanish (Ar $\to$ Es), and Russian to Chinese (Ru $\to$ Zh).
-Three training settings are considered: (i) centralized training without FL, (ii) FL with IID data, where the data for each client is sampled randomly from all data, and (iii) FL with non-IID data, where each client only sees data for one language direction.
-See Appendix~\ref{app:data_eval} for more details on the datasets.
+We utilize two widely used NMT datasets: Machine Translation of Noisy (MTNT) dataset~\cite{michel-neubig-2018-mtnt} and UN Machine Translation (UNMT) Corpus~\cite{ziemski-etal-2016-united}.
+The MTNT dataset was gathered from user comments on Reddit.
+The dataset contains two language directions: English to French (En $\to$ Fr) and English to Japanese (En $\to$ Ja).
+The dataset contains 5,605 instances in each direction for training and 1k each for validation and test set. {MTNT features diverse language pairs, each with unique linguistic characteristics, making it a strong candidate for testing the ability of our methodology to handle various grammatical, syntactic, and semantic challenges.} The UNMT Corpus consists of manually translated UN documents, and we consider three language directions: English to French (En $\to$ Fr), Arabic to Spanish (Ar $\to$ Es), and Russian to Chinese (Ru $\to$ Zh).
+The dataset contains 80k instances in each direction for training and 10k each for validation and test set.
+Similar to MTNT, UNMT captures a wide range of linguistic variations across its six languages, each with unique grammar, syntax, and semantic structures.
+For each dataset, we consider three training settings: (i) centralized training without FL, (ii) FL with IID data, where the data for each client is sampled randomly from all data, and (iii) FL with non-IID data, where each client only sees data for one language direction.